Reverend Robert Daniel1

 James Stewart, 1st Lord Doune was born circa 1529.2 He was the son of Sir James Stewart of Beath and Margaret Lindsay.2 He married Lady Margaret Campbell, daughter of Archibald Campbell, 4th Earl of Argyll and Lady Margaret Graham, on 11 January 1563/64.3 He died on 20 July 1590.2

-He held the office of Ambassador to France in 1560, jointly.2 He was invested as a Knight in 1565.2 He was Commendator of St. Colme's Inch.2 He held the office of Constable of Doune Castle.2 He was created 1st Lord Doune [Scotland] on 24 November 1581, with special remainder to his heirs male whatsoever.2 He was invested as a Privy Counsellor (P.C.).2 He held the office of Extraordinary Lord of Session between 1584 and 1586.2
+He held the office of Ambassador to France in 1560, jointly.2 He was appointed Knight in 1565.2 He was Commendator of St. Colme's Inch.2 He held the office of Constable of Doune Castle.2 He was created 1st Lord Doune [Scotland] on 24 November 1581, with special remainder to his heirs male whatsoever.2 He was appointed Privy Counsellor (P.C.)2 He held the office of Extraordinary Lord of Session between 1584 and 1586.2

 Children of James Stewart, 1st Lord Doune and Lady Margaret Campbell